Islamophobia: European Union

 On 26 September 2018, the European Parliament in Brussels launched the "Counter-Islamophobia Toolkit" (CIK), with the goal of combatting the growing Islamophobia across the EU and to be distributed to national governments and other policy makers, civil society and the media.
 Based on the most comprehensive research in Europe, it examines patterns of Islamophobia and effective strategies against it in eight member states.
 It lists ten dominant narratives and ten effective counter-narratives.

 One of the authors of the CIK, Amina Easat-Daas, says that Muslim women are disproportionately affected by Islamophobia, based on both the "threat to the west" and "victims of...Islamic sexism" narratives.
 The approach taken in the CIK is a four-step one: defining the misinformed narratives based on flawed logic; documenting them; deconstructing these ideas to expose the flaws; and finally, reconstruction of mainstream ideas about Islam and Muslims, one closer to reality.
 The dominant ideas circulating in popular culture should reflect the diverse everyday experiences of Muslims and their faith.

+Sweden

+Anne Sophie Roald stated that Islamophobia was recognised as a form of intolerance alongside xenophobia and antisemitism at the "Stockholm International Forum on Combating Intolerance", held in January 2001.
+The conference adopted a declaration to combat "genocide, ethnic cleansing, racism, antisemitism, Islamophobia and xenophobia, and to combat all forms of racial discrimination and intolerance related to it."